Constraining small-scale primordial magnetic fields from the abundance of primordial black holes: Introduction

 In this work, we present a systematic study to derive the upper-limit on the amplitude of PMFs by taking into account the physical effects affecting the formation of PBHs from magnetized overdense regions.
 This program can be achieved by using the fact that the magnetic fields surpassing a critical threshold source the primordial curvature perturbation to a degree that results in the over-production of PBHs, exceeding the observational upper limit on their abundance.
 Upper limits on PMFs based on this consideration has been already given in the previous work~\cite{2020-Saga.Hiroyuki.Yokoyama-JCAP}.
 In the present paper, we point out a new effect which was over-looked in the previous study: change of the threshold value of the PBH formation by the pressure of the magnetic fields.
 This effect acts as weakening the upper limits on the PMFs.
 Yet, as it will turn out, our constraints are severer than those provided in Ref.~\cite{2020-Saga.Hiroyuki.Yokoyama-JCAP} because of another effect (i.e., temperature dependence of the relativistic degrees of freedom) which is not included in the previous study.
 To simplify the calculations and to make the direct comparison with the previous work, we consider the same power spectrum for the PMFs as the one considered in \cite{2020-Saga.Hiroyuki.Yokoyama-JCAP}.
 We also compare the constraints for both Gaussian and non-Gaussian type probability distribution functions of the density contrast.

-Before closing this section, we stress that our constraints are fairly generic in the sense that they are independent of the generation mechanism.
+Before closing this section, we stress that our constraints are applicable as long as the PMFs were once super-Hubble scales in the RD era.
 Furthermore, our constraints will also provide a great insight into understanding the magnetogenesis scenarios and might rule out certain class of models.

 This work is organized in the following way: in section~\ref{sec:curvature_pert}, we discuss the evolution of curvature perturbations sourced by PMFs-induced anisotropic stress and calculate the density contrast.
 Section~\ref{sec:jeans-criterion} discusses the effects of magnetic fields on the overdense region, then in section~\ref{sec:PBH_formation}, we compute abundance of PBHs and \ref{sec:constraining_PMF} discusses our constraints on the PMFs and comparison with other observational probes.
 We work with the natural units where $\hbar = c = k_B = 1$ and the reduced Planck mass $M_{\rm Pl} = 2.43\times 10^{18} {\rm GeV}$.
 For the magnetic field, we follow the electromagnetic CGS units where $1 \rm{G} = 6.92\times 10^{-20} {\rm GeV^2}$.